ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 1. [Install Vale][GithubAngularAngularTreeMainAioToolsDocLinterInstallValeOnYourDevelopmentSystemReadmeMd] to complete the software installation.

-## Build and test the Angular Classicdocumentation
+## Build and test the Angular Classic documentation

-Angular Classicprovides tools to build and test the documentation.
+Angular Classic provides tools to build and test the documentation.
 To review your work and before you submit your updates in a pull request, be sure to build, test, and verify your changes using these tools.

 <div class="alert is-important">

-Note that the instructions found in [https://github.com/ng-classic/ng-classic/blob/main/docs/DEVELOPER.md](https://github.com/ng-classic/ng-classic/blob/main/docs/DEVELOPER.md) are to build and test the Angular Classicframework and not the Angular Classicdocumentation.
+Note that the instructions found in [https://github.com/ng-classic/ng-classic/blob/main/docs/DEVELOPER.md](https://github.com/ng-classic/ng-classic/blob/main/docs/DEVELOPER.md) are to build and test the Angular Classic framework and not the Angular Classic documentation.

-The procedures on this page build only the Angular Classicdocumentation.
+The procedures on this page build only the Angular Classic documentation.
-You don't need to build the Angular Classicframework to build the Angular Classicdocumentation.
+You don't need to build the Angular Classic framework to build the Angular Classic documentation.

 </div>

 <!-- markdownLint-disable MD033 -->

-### To navigate to the Angular Classicdocumentation directory
+### To navigate to the Angular Classic documentation directory

 Perform these steps from a command-line tool on your local computer.

-1. Navigate to the Angular Classicdocumentation in the working directory of your account in your `git` workspace on your local computer.
+1. Navigate to the Angular Classic documentation in the working directory of your account in your `git` workspace on your local computer.
 1. Navigate to your `git` workspace directory.
     In this example, this is the `github-projects` directory.